Gauge/html_table_reporter/Readme.md

 ### Additional Logging

-I have claimed the variable name `log` from the mochas context object.
+I have claimed the variable name `log` from mochas context object.
 The log element is of type string and is displayed after the its test passes.

 ```